Ganon's Castle Walkthrough

 Ganon's Castle Great Hall in Ocarina of Time

-After dispelling all six barriers, the barrier covering the tower in the center of the Great Hall will disappear.
+After dispelling all six barriers, the barrier around the tower in the center of the Great Hall will disappear.
 Cross the bridge and enter the tower.

 Climb the Stairs and Enter the Next Room